Chapter 5 - Buildings & property

 Local legislation regarding planning permission and the protection of heritage should also be observed.

 5.F.4 Consultation on building changes should begin with a very early conversation with the Archdeacon.
-This will ensure that discussion in the Council and eventual consultation with the congregation can take place with everyone having full clarity as to the options.
+This will ensure that discussion in the Chaplaincy Council and eventual consultation with the congregation can take place with everyone having full clarity as to the options.

 Further consultation with the Archdeacon may be necessary before a formal application is made.